envisioning/vocab/vocab/confidential-computing.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
 slug: confidential-computing
 summary: Security measure that protects data in use by performing computation in a hardware-based environment, preventing unauthorized access or visibility even if the system is compromised.
 title: Confidential Computing
 ---